JulioMCruz/ETH-Chicago/README.md

 - **Multi-Currency Support:** Catering to the diverse community, Chi Care supports various currencies, ensuring inclusivity for users worldwide.

 - **Seamless Account Abstraction:** Users don't need to worry about complex crypto wallet setups.
 With our platform, a wallet is automatically created which they can access using familiar web2 methods such as email or social logins.
+Users can receive and donate hassle free!

 - **Gasless Transactions:** Our relayer ensures users don't have to fret over gas fees.
 We sponsor all transactions to make the process seamless.